Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_08.md

     $ meteor remove insecure

 Now let's try to change the parties array or a specific party.
-Nothing's working.
+We get

+    remove failed: Access denied

+In the console because we don't have permissions to do that.

-Now, we will have to write an explicit security rule for each operation we want to make on the Mongo collection.
+Now, we need to write an explicit security rule for each operation we want to allow the client to do on the Mongo collection.

 So first, let's add the `accounts-password` Meteor package.
 It's a very powerful package for all the user operations you can think of: login, sign-up, change password, password recovery, email confirmation and more.